karawin/Ka-Radio32/README.md

 ### GPIO Definition
 The default configuration is given below.
 It includes an encoder, an IR remote and a LCD or OLED.
 To add or edit GPIO definitions and add or remove some devices, you may need a hardware configuration file.
 Some examples are in the boards directory.
 See the file main/include/gpio.h and main/include/addon.h
+WARNING: this configuration will not work for a wrover processor.
+You need an adapted csv configuration.

 ```
 //--------------------------------------//